701-T4/flatshare/CONTRIBUTING.md

 3. Copy the firebaseConfig code.
 It should be a single JS object.

-4. Paste that object in the indicated location in `scripts/FirebaseConfigPrinter.js` and run the script.
+4. Paste that object in a new file named `scripts/firebase-config/data.js`, replacing the name of the object with `module.exports` and run the script next to that file.

 5. The script will save information to your clipboard.
 Paste that into the REACT_APP_FIREBASE_CONFIG environment variable, replacing all existing contents.